practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

 A recent article from February 2026: Boilerplate Tax - Ranking popular programming languages by density, 2026/02/03 (1799 words): https://boyter.org/posts/boilerplate-tax-ranking-popular-languages-by-density/

-With an "dryness" index, where:
+With an "dryness" index which is defined in percentage as: DRYness = ULOC / SLOC, where:

+- ULOC = Unique Lines Of Code
+- SLOC = Source Lines Of code

 > Interpreting Dryness,
 >